 Beware of imitations

 Being awarded an accredited certificate from Wat Pho is a big deal for massage practitioners in Thailand.
 This also means that some people will claim they have been trained at Wat Pho when they haven’t.
 I am not casting any aspersions on the person who advertised their services on this sign at a shop near Wat Pho.
 I don’t know if the certificate they have is genuine or not, but seeing a sign like this in English would make me suspicious.
 For the average visitor to Bangkok who wants to be guaranteed a genuine Wat Pho massage it makes sense pay the extra Baht and go to Wat Pho itself.

 The massage pavilion at Wat Pho is open from 08.00-18.00 and there are a number of signs in Thai and English showing you where it is located within the temple complex.
 During low season you shouldn’t have to wait too long before you are seen by one of the massage practitioners.
 I visited a few weeks ago in the afternoon and although there were still quite a lot of tourists visiting the Reclining Buddha, there were very few taking time to explore the rest of the temple grounds and there were only a handful of people in the massage pavilion.
 If you are on a tight schedule or visiting during high season (November-February) when there is more demand, the shortest waiting time is usually in the morning.
-Alternatively, you can pre-book an appointment slot to minimize the chance of having to wait.
+Alternatively, you can pre-book an appointment slot to minimise the chance of having to wait.
 Your hotel or guest-house should be able to do this for you or you can call Wat Pho Massage directly on Bangkok numbers:

 02-221-2974 or 02-225-4771.